-1. Wide variety of tenants – there is information which proves that the majority of tenants who are pet owners make more money.
+1. Wide variety of tenants – there is information that proves that the majority of tenants who are pet owners make more money.
 Turning your place into a pet-friendly property is like opening an opportunity to a larger pool of resourceful tenants.
 You may miss on a lot of money-making renters if you do not allow pets.

 2. More revenue – renters with pets are just the same as tenants who don’t have one.
 They need a perfect ambiance and place to live so much as their pets, and with that, you can charge renters with pets extra bucks in the form of pet rent.
-For the love of their pet they sure are willing to pay extra rental fees since they consider their pets as part of their family.
+For the love of their pet, they sure are willing to pay extra rental fees since they consider their pets as part of their family.
 It is legal for landlords to charge tenants with pets slightly higher.

 3. Longer stay – tenants with pets hate the idea of transferring from one place to another and would avoid the hassle of finding a home applicable for their pets so the tendency is for them to stay longer in a place where their pets are allowed.
-They want to be sure that bringing in pets are within their renting rights and that they are binded by the laws incorporated in having pets inside a rental property.
+They want to be sure that bringing in pets is within their renting rights and that they are bound by the laws incorporated in having pets inside a rental property.

 4. Pet owners are responsible tenants – If a person is good enough to take care of an animal, chances are they will take good care of your property as well.
-Being a pet owner is a skill which requires a lot of time and attention.
+Being a pet owner is a skill that requires a lot of time and attention.
 Thus, pet owner renters will likely exert the same energy and effort in taking care of your property and refer to it as a home.

 5. Tenant honesty – if pets are allowed, tenants will not sneak in pets that you have not approved.

 After the advantages of allowing pets in your rental property, you are probably more aware of reasons not to allow your tenants to have pets.